wtistang/LibertyGettingStarted-Lab/README.md

     <kbd>![image176](./images/media/image176.png)</kbd>

 14. Click on **Explore**, then select the tab **Applications**.
-Try to click on the twisty next to the **simpleweb** application and you can see that you are not auithorized to start or stop an application.
+Try to click on the twisty next to the **simpleweb** application and you can see that you are not authorized to start or stop an application.

     <kbd>![image177](./images/media/image177.png)</kbd>